GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 * User permissions are managed in Google Cloud directly, with Cloud IAM policies, not in the Admin console.
 * Only users with the Organization Administrator role can grant other users IAM permissions at all levels in Google Cloud.

-Target State

-This section will guide you towards creating your Google Cloud Organization for the first time while locking down your super admin users credentials to establish a root of trust in your cloud environment.
-The end goal after completing this guide is having a Google Cloud organization node where your domain is controlled using [Cloud Identity](https://support.google.com/cloudidentity/answer/7319251?hl=en) in the [Admin Console](admin.google.com).

-At the end of this process, you should have the following:

-* An account for your primary domain name in the Admin Console
-* Only privileged users called super admins have the possibility to manage your organization.
-* Super admins have dedicated identities that require the use of a physical second factor authenticators (2FA) to log in.
-This means that they will not use their day-to-day user as a super admin user, for safety reasons (e.g they can use supadmin1@yourdomain.cloud for administrative tasks in the admin console and john.doe@yourdomain.cloud for normal Google Cloud activities).
-* Super admins physical token out of the reach of your designated super admin users.
-This ensures that in order to log in as a super admin user, your trusted users need to request access to the physical vault.
-This lets you trust that your identity setup is the way you expect it to be at any time since you can track who logged in to make changes, and insert your own process to determine why they logged in and what the changed too.
-* Your Google Cloud Organization node has been created.
-* Super admin users delegated their Google Cloud access to a special IAM admin group in Google Cloud.
-This enforces separation of duty and makes it easier to manage Google Cloud permissions without the need to log in as a super admin user.

-It is recommended to establish a provisioning ceremony (similar to encryption key signing) for Super Admin accounts.
-The main reason is that these accounts have the ability to change any setting in your Admin Console which can impact both Google Cloud and G Suite users (if any).
-A compromised or rogue super admin could potentially create other super admin accounts, and block or impersonate regular users to gain admin access to your Google Cloud organization.
+It is recommended to establish a provisioning ceremony (similar to encryption key signing) for super admin accounts.
+The main reason is that these accounts have the ability to change any setting in your Admin console, which can affect Google Cloud users and G Suite users (if any).
+A compromised or rogue super admin could potentially create other super admin accounts and block or impersonate regular users to gain admin access to your Google Cloud organization.

-Super admin will use physical second factors keys (FIDO U2F Security Keys like Google’s [Titan Security Keys](https://cloud.google.com/titan-security-key/)) to log in.
+Super admins will use physical second-factors keys (FIDO U2F Security Keys, such [Titan Security Keys](https://cloud.google.com/titan-security-key)) to log in.
 These keys - including spare keys - will be stored in one or two physical vaults.
-Each super admin activity is logged and retained in a long-term immutable storage.
-Super admin users should have no other purpose in Google Cloud than designating the Organization Administrators.
+Each super admin activity is logged and retained in long-term immutable storage.
+Super admin users should have no purpose in Google Cloud other than designating the Organization Administrators.

-Most organizations provision regular cloud users via automation, from their on-premise user directory.
-It is also a good practice to integrate these regular cloud users with your existing SSO solution by configuring it in the admin console security settings.
-Super Admin users cannot authenticate via SSO, because Google needs to be able to authenticate them even if the SSO setup is broken temporarily.
+Most organizations provision regular cloud users via automation, from their on-premises user directory.
+It is also a good practice to integrate these regular cloud users with your existing SSO solution by configuring it in the Admin console security settings.
+Super admin users cannot authenticate via SSO, because Google needs to be able to authenticate them even if the SSO setup is broken temporarily.

-This article describes how to create a new organization from scratch in Google Cloud in a safe manner.
+## Values used throughout this document

 For simplicity, this document uses the following values from now on:

-* New Domain Name to create: cloudflyer.info
+* New domain name to create: `cloudflyer.info`
 * Super admin email addresses:
-  * super-admin-1@cloudflyer.info
+  * `super-admin-1@cloudflyer.info`
-  * super-admin-2@cloudflyer.info
+  * `super-admin-2@cloudflyer.info`
-  * super-admin-3@cloudflyer.info
+  * `super-admin-3@cloudflyer.info`

-# High-level overview of the process
+## Summary of the process

 Here is a high-level summary of the necessary steps to create a new Google Cloud Organization: